joncanady/joncanady.github.com/_posts/2010-02-26-the-security-magic-bullet.markdown

 ---
 layout: post
 title: The Security Magic Bullet
+categories: software
 ---

 > Screw input validation, love output normalization.

 That was a recent comment on Hacker News, probably made by a programmer.
 How are there still people that don't understand *there's no magic bullet*?

 0. Assume hostility
 1. Input validation